wmwv/firstyear_seminar/syllabus.md

 ### Schedule
 Week | Planned Material
 -----|-----------------
+1    | Thinking Like a Physicist
+2    | The Big Questions in Physics
-1    | What is Physics?
+3    | What is Physics?
 What do physicists do?.
 AIP Career Toolbox "Where do physics graduates go?"
-2    | The Big Questions in Physics
-3    | Thinking Like a Physicist.
 4    | AIP Career Toolbox "Section 1.
 Options and Opportunities".
 Job titles of physicists.
 5    | Quantum Mechanics
 6    | Intro to Department, Major and Minor options, SPS recruiting